Skip to main content

 • STRICT (Default): deposits require the full PDG process.

-• ALLOW_PROVE: allows the node operator to prove unknown validators to PDG.
+• ALLOW_PROVE: allows proving unknown validators to PDG (but not unguaranteed deposits).

-• ALLOW_DEPOSIT_AND_PROVE: allows the node operator to perform unguaranteed deposits (bypassing the predeposit requirement) and proving unknown validators.
+• ALLOW_DEPOSIT_AND_PROVE: allows both unguaranteed deposits (bypassing the predeposit requirement) and proving unknown validators.

 • Method called: PredepositGuarantee.setNodeOperatorDepositor(newDepositor).

-6. The Depositor deposits 32 ETH (minimum 32 ETH) from the vault balance to the validator via the Dashboard contract.
+6. The Depositor performs a deposit in the specified amount from the vault balance to the validator via the Dashboard contract.

 • Method called: Dashboard.unguaranteedDepositToBeaconChain(deposits).